sayyidsajad/book-review-api/Readme.md

 1. Open [Postman](https://www.postman.com/downloads/)
 2. Click **Import**
 3. Select the **File** tab and upload the collection file:
-   - If stored in the project root:
-     `BookReviewAPI.postman_collection.json`
-   - If stored inside a subfolder (recommended):
+   - Stored inside a subfolder:
      `postman/BookReviewAPI.postman_collection.json`
 4. The collection will appear in your Postman sidebar.
 5. Use the **`/login`** endpoint first to get a JWT token.